 Students are expected to uphold the highest standards of academic honesty and integrity.
 Students caught plagiarizing or cheating will automatically receive a grade of zero on the assignment in question and may fail the course.
 In addition, they will be reported to the appropriate university authorities.
 Please keep in mind that plagiarism does not consist only in copying verbatim someone else's material and presenting it as if it were yours.
 It also includes taking ideas (even paraphrased!) from an author without according proper recognition (through a footnote, for instance).
-Other forms of cheating (particularly downloading material from the Internet and presenting as if it were yours) will also be subject to the same action.
+Please note that downloading material from the Internet or a generative AI site like ChatGPT and presenting as if it were yours is a form of cheating and plagiarism and will also be subject to the same penalties as othe forms of plagiarism.
 See the policy website for more information.